 Where to Stay

-The valley was first settled by the Chacon family in the 1950s, which sustained themselves on dairy cattle, trout and fruit trees.
-When the quetzal was ‘discovered’ in the high-altitude cloud forest, a tourism industry quickly arose and small hotels sprouted in the folds of the mountains.
+The Chacon family first settled the valley in the 1950s, which sustained themselves on dairy cattle, trout, and fruit trees.
+When the quetzal was ‘discovered’ in the high-altitude cloud forest, a tourism industry quickly arose, and small hotels sprouted in the folds of the mountains.

-The Savegre Mountain Hotel (Tel: 2740-1028; www.savegre.co.cr), also known as Cabinas Chacon, is still maintained by the Chacon family.
-The rooms are simple and the food is basic, but the lush gardens encourage visitors to enjoy the outside.
+The Savegre Mountain Hotel (Tel: 2740-1028), also known as Cabinas Chacon, is still maintained by the Chacon family.
+The rooms are simple, and the food is basic, but the lush gardens encourage visitors to enjoy the outside.
 Room rates per night begin at $94.

-Hotel de Montaña del Suria (Tel: 2740-1004; www.suria-lodge.com) offers simple accommodations and is set deeper into the valley, but with great access to hiking trails.
+Hotel de Montaña del Suria (Tel: 2740-1004) offers simple accommodations and is set deeper into the valley, but with excellent access to hiking trails.

 How to Get There

+Because hotels, restaurants, and attractions are spaced far apart, it’s highly recommended to arrive in a car.
 To get there, take the Interamericana Highway south from San José, following signs to San Isidro de General or Pérez Zeledón.
 San Gerardo is a right turn about 90 minutes outside of the city at kilometer 80.
-It’s easy to miss so keep on the look out!
+It’s easy to miss, so keep on the lookout!

 If you are planning to arrive via bus, it’s best to notify the hotel you are staying at ahead of time so they can pick you up.
-Otherwise it’s at least a 9 kilometer hike downhill.
+Otherwise, it’s at least a nine-kilometer hike downhill.
 You can take the indirect bus to San Isidro de General from the MUSOC bus station.
 Make sure you tell the ticket salesman and the bus driver that you want to get out at kilometer 80 at San Gerardo de Dota.